Sergix/sergix.net/src/pages/blog/rainfall.md

 His only daughter,
 Never to breathe again.

-Despite the unjust world against her innocence,
+Despite the world against her innocence:
 The rain continues to pour,
 Unwavering and unanswered by the angry soul
-Wanting an answer from the Rain-Maker.
+Wanting the Rain-Maker to answer.

 Expelling his being into the mist
 Not far above his quivering lips and